 Valerie June is a truly unique artist, and it’s a pleasure to hear a brand new sound in the UK from somewhere out of the ordinary.
 With great music and amazing vocals to boot, Valerie June’s performance was spellbinding.

-For further information about Valerie June and future events, click here.
+For further information and future events visit Valerie June’s website here.